 Both shunts will also require a small positive wire to power the Bluetooth communications board attached to the shunt.
 Follow the manufacturer’s instructions.
 I used Victron Bluetooth shunts and they work very well from inside or outside the bus so long as you are less than 30 feet from each shunt.
 With these Bluetooth shunts, by using an app on your cell phone, you can see exactly how each bank is performing given how you use your bus.

 However, no two buses and no two bus owners have anywhere near the same power requirements.
-The range can be all the way from one half to three-quarters 120VAC depending on whether you do or don’t have a residential refrigerator, where you are parked while off grid, how much solar you might employ, and many other factors.
+The range can be all the way from one-half to three-quarters 120VAC depending on whether you do or don’t have a residential refrigerator, where you are parked while off the grid, how much solar you might employ, and many other factors.

 That residential refrigerator is the biggest power draw in your bus because it is relentlessly re-quiring 100 to 150 AMPS per day just to keep your food cold.
 That is one or two 100-amp hour lithium-ion batteries all by itself.
 Or, it will mean running your generator for a longer period of time each day just to make up for that draw.